Hyperion (Simmons novel): Part Six, The Consul's Tale: "Remembering Siri"

 The Consul tells the story of Merin Aspic and Siri.
 Aspic engages in several voyages aboard a spaceship to build a farcaster portal on Maui-Covenant, connecting it to the Hegemony and its waiting hordes of tourists.
-Eventually he falls in love with Siri.
+He meets and falls in love with Siri.
 Each time they meet, Merin and Siri age at different speeds due to time dilation.
 This difference grows more pronounced until the eighth visit, in which Merin returns to find Siri dead of old age and the farcaster ready to be activated.
 Merin chooses to sabotage the farcaster, beginning a hopeless resistance against the Hegemony.
 In crushing the rebellion, the military destroys the ecology as thoroughly as the tourists would have.
 The Consul reveals that Siri and Merin were his grandparents.
 He bides his time, waiting for a chance to betray the Hegemony and achieve revenge.
 The Consul reveals that he triggered an Ouster device which led to the emptying of the Time Tombs and the release of the Shrike, knowing that doing so would likely cause the destruction of humanity.